coddingtonbear/jira-select/docs/query.rst

 reading from the cache, but disallow writing a new cached value, or pass ``null`` as the first parameter to disallow using an existing cache, but allowing storing a new value.

+Note that to take full advantage of caching, you may also want to use the ``filter`` feature described below.
+Using it can let you take better advantage of your cached values.

 Unusual
 -------